nowhereware/milk/ROADMAP.md

 ### Milk Editor

 Ideally at some point we'd like to have a full GUI-based editor for Milk.
 This editor would be used primarily to edit JSON-based scene files that a game written in Milk would load and use at runtime.

+### DirectX12 Support

+While both Linux/BSD and Windows support Vulkan, DirectX12 is typically the preferred API for Windows and in most benchmarks runs faster than Vulkan.
+Slang shaders are already used for optimal cross-platform compatibility, and DirectX12 is also as of writing in the process of transitioning to SPIR-V for shader bytecode, so it shouldn't be terribly difficult to add DirectX12 support on the shader side.
+On the internal side, DirectX12 should ideally just be implemented as another backend for Renderer_Internal.